Projects per year

 Our research

-Our indoor environment is to a great extent determined by the building materials we use for the constructing the buildings.
+Our indoor environment is to a great extent determined by the building materials we use for constructing the buildings.
 Some materials can promote fungal growth, leading to the release of fungal spores and odour compounds, while other materials contain chemical compounds that are also emitted to the indoor environment.
-Both spores and compounds can have a negative influence on our indoor environment and on our well-being.
+Both spores and compounds have a negative influence on our indoor environment and on our well-being.

-We have 25+ years of experience with fungi and semi-volatile compounds.
+We have 25+ years of experience with fungi and volatile and semi-volatile compounds.
 Our research is based on both laboratory experiments and field investigations, and we communicate the newest research to the building industry as well as building users.
-Our research areas include:

 - Methods to detect hidden fungal growth